-Chrysler, Wheel Weight Makers Agree to Eliminate Lead Companies Forced to Reformulate Products for the California Market Due to Water Pollution Threat from Lead-based Wheel Weights
+Chrysler, Wheel Weight Makers Agree to Eliminate Lead from Wheel Balancing Weights

 Oakland, CA – The Center for Environmental Health (CEH) today announced it has reached a legal agreement with Chrysler and the three largest producers of automobile wheel balancing weights, requiring the companies to end the use of leaded wheel weights in California by the end of 2009.
 The Center applauds the companies for entering into this landmark agreement, which marks the first-ever legally binding requirement to phase out lead in wheel weights in the U.S. The settlement will end the annual release of 500,000 pounds of lead into the environment in California, which occurs when wheel weights break off of automobile wheels.